AnimeshLtd/Daisy/Readme.md

 # Daisy

-Daisy is a "virtual" computer built using hardware simulation software.
-It started off as a single NAND gate but concluded its incredible journey as a 32-bit computer with its own custom built operating system.
+Daisy is a 16-bit computer equipped with a screen and a keyboard.
+It resembles old school handheld computers like Gameboys, PDAs and mobile phones.

+This project includes:
+* a hardware platform,
+* an assembler,
+* a virtual machine,
+* a programming language called DaisyScript,
+* the DaisyScript compiler,
+* a mini operating system written in DaisyScript

-My goal for this project is to build a modern computer from first principles.
+My goal for this project is to build a modern computer from scratch using first principles.